-- ✓ A selection of vegetables and herbs; leaves, stalks, whole and cut vegetables.
-Consider choosing vegetables that

-have different colours and textures
+- A selection of vegetables and herbs; leaves, stalks, whole and cut vegetables.
+Consider choosing vegetables that have different colours and textures.
+To reduce waste, consider using vegetable scraps if you have access to them

 - Magnifying glasses

 - Tweezers (optional).

 - Explain to children what a magnifying glass is.
-Let them use it to look at a picture and ask them whether it makes the picture bigger or smaller - ✓ Have groups of 5-6 children per table - ✓ Set a selection of vegetables on a tray for children to examine.
-Include whole and cut vegetables, leaves, seeds, stalks, roots and peel - ✓ View cross sections of vegetables such as the veins in a cross section of celery or the circular patterns in a carrot - Ask the children to look for seeds and examine them.
+Let them use it to look at a picture and ask them whether it makes the picture bigger or smaller - ✓ Have groups of 5-6 children per table - Set a selection of vegetables on a tray for children to examine.
+Include whole and cut vegetables, leaves, seeds, stalks, roots and peel - ✓ View cross sections of vegetables such as the veins in a cross section of celery or the circular patterns in a carrot - ✓ Ask the children to look for seeds and examine them.
 They may be able to count them!

 - ✓ What did you see through your magnifying glass?
-Are you surprised? - ✓ What shapes, colours, textures, patterns and sizes of different vegetables did you see? - Did all parts of the vegetable look the same or were they different?
+Are you surprised? - What shapes, colours, textures, patterns and sizes of different vegetables did you see? - Did all parts of the vegetable look the same or were they different?
 For example, was the skin the same as the inside, was the root the same as the leaf?